arjankoning1/exfortables/README.md

 + `README.md` is this README file
 + `LICENSE` is the License file
 + `doc/` contains the tutorial in pdf format
++ `source/` contains the source code
++ `special/` contains a set of special output files for all thermal cross sections, MACS etc.
-+ `n/ p/ d/ t/ h/ a/ g/ i/ FY/` contains the directory structured experimental reaction database, pre-produced by the author
++ `n/ p/ d/ t/ h/ a/ g/ i/ FY/` contains the directory structured experimental reaction database

 In total, you will need about 1.5 Gb of free disk space to install EXFORTABLES.